syncfusion-content/xamarin-docs/Xamarin/Charts/charttypes.md

 ### Outlier

-The Outlier is used to display the outlier point that lie either below the lower whisker or above the upper whisker line.
+The outlier is used to display the outlier point that lie either below the lower whisker or above the upper whisker line.

 ### ShowOutlier